-We all have a bucket list, a list of places that we want to see before we die.
+We all have a bucket-list, a list of places that we want to see before we die.
 The human life, however, is too short for most of us to tick everything off the list.
 Not everyone has the courage to quit their job and wonder the world in a quest to complete his/her bucket list.
 Our planet is a beautiful place that has countless breathtaking sights and life-changing experiences that are waiting out there for you to discover them.
 Some of these places are well known, others not so much, but they all have a special place on my bucket list.
 Moreover, I hope this post will inspire you to travel more and to cover some of these places.
-Let’s dig in: ultimate travel bucket list
+Let’s dig into this ultimate travel bucket list!

 1. Trek to Machu Picchu, Peru

 The Victoria Falls are considered to be one of the seven natural wonders of our world and certainly one of the most spectacular places in Africa.
-The lake is literally located at the edge of the waterfall.
-The experience gives you the ultimate thrill of flirting with death while enjoying in one of the 7 natural wonders.
+The lake is literally located at the edge of the waterfall and is unsurprisingly considered to be one of the seven natural wonders of our world.

 3. Boarding at Cerro Negro, an active volcano in Nicaragua